dasomh2/Algorithms/README.md

 # Welcome to Algorithm

-This repository is for source code about algorithms.
+This repository is for source code about algorithms from https://www.acmicpc.net.

 If you want to know details about the code, please visit https://blog.naver.com/huds093!